donletts/leetcode-notes/readme.md

 | ✅   | Array of Edges Traversal | [LeetCode 323.
 Number of Connected Components in an Undirected Graph](https://leetcode.com/problems/number-of-connected-components-in-an-undirected-graph/description/) | [Use set/dict + DFS/BFS](solutions/graphs/number-of-connected-components.md)                                                       |
 | ✅   | Matrix Traversal         | [LeetCode 1293.
 Shortest Path in a Grid with Obstacles Elimination](https://leetcode.com/problems/shortest-path-in-a-grid-with-obstacles-elimination/description/)      | [Use set/queue + BFS](solutions/graphs/shortest-path-in-a-grid-with-obstacles-elimination.md)                                      |
 | ⬜   | Matrix Traversal         | [LeetCode 1926.
 Nearest Exit from Entrance in Maze](https://leetcode.com/problems/nearest-exit-from-entrance-in-maze/description/)                                      | [Use set/queue + BFS](solutions/graphs/nearest-exit-from-entrance-in-maze.md)                                                      |

-✅ Strategy for the Week
-Focus on medium-level problems in these categories.
-Practice explaining your approach in writing — Amazon scores this in the OA.
-Use Python’s built-in tools: collections.Counter, deque, set, dict, recursion, and list slicing.

-If you want, I can also build a daily study plan for the next 5–6 days using just these topics — so you know exactly what to practice each day leading up to the OA.
-Want me to set that up next?